Piyush-1314/MIT-RideMate/README.md

 ![Build](https://img.shields.io/badge/Build-Passing-brightgreen)
 ![Contributions](https://img.shields.io/badge/Contributions-Welcome-orange)

-A **web application** for the MIT (Manipal Institute of Technology) community to share rides, reduce travel costs, and support sustainable commuting 🌱.
+A **web application** for the MIT (Maharashtra Institute of Technology) community to share rides, reduce travel costs, and support sustainable commuting 🌱.
 Only users with an MIT email can register, ensuring safety and trust.

 ---